iampno/iampno.github.io/aboutme.md

 ## Contact

-By order of preference, Twitter and email are the best ways to contact me.
+Email and Twitter are the best ways to contact me.